 The Canadian Hemlock is not the fastest growing of all the evergreen varieties, but it does add an average of two feet of height per year and reaches maturation between 50-70 feet tall.

 Its roots do not spread out very far and are unlikely to interfere with underground pipes or nearby sidewalks, making them a popular choice for homeowners with smaller lots.
 The Canadian Hemlock has a classic pyramidal evergreen shape and its branches grow straight out and display loose, lacy foliage.
 It thrives in zones 3 – 7.

-While it is tempting to just find the fastest growing tree to get in the ground, remember that the longer maturation time a tree has, the more secure its roots are.
+While it is tempting to just find the fast growing trees to get in the ground, remember that the longer the maturation time a tree has, the more secure its roots are.